atyryshkina/algorithm-performance-analysis/howto2.md

 This requires choosing quantiles of contamination for each tool.
 In the figure above the quantiles used are 2.5%.
 For bwa mem (v.
 0.7.15.1) - an alignment algorithm - 8.1% of jobs in the collected data took 6 seconds or less to finish.
 Are all of these jobs undedected errors?
 If we increase the unreasonable runtime threshhold to 9 seconds, we see that 17.1% of jobs experienced undedected errors.
 It is difficult, even for a human, to decide if these recordings are reasonable job runtimes.

-Since we know that the two variables that have the greatest affect on the runtime of bwa mem are input file size and reference file size, we should add these variable into our consideration.
-One method of doing this is by freezing all of the other variables and only looking at the relationship between these input file size and runtime.
+Since we know that the two variables that have the greatest affect on the runtime of bwa mem are input file size and reference file size.
+The larger the file sizes, the longer it would take for the job to run.
+We should be considering these variables when looking for undetected errors.
+One method of doing this is by freezing all of the other variables and only looking at the relationship between these input file sizes and runtime.

 In the following figures all of the user selected parameters are frozen except for input file size.
 We were able to freeze the reference file size because many reference genomes, such as the human genome, are popular and commonly used.